Skip nav to main content.

 What is Tenants in Common (TIC)?

 TICs are multi-unit buildings, like larger homes divided for multiple tenants, that are operated under a TIC agreement.
 The agreement is a contract that allows a person to own a percentage of the title with “exclusive rights” to a particular unit and other amenities, like parking, outbuildings, and yard space.
 This agreement also details house rules and restrictions.
+There is a 20% down payment required for TIC loans.

 TIC loans from RCU